SharkSnack/shiren-4/content/dungeons/bayside-monster-cave.md

 If the pot has a capacity of 2, insert an identified item - excluding talismans, rocks, arrows.<br/>This identifies <span class="greenText">Curse</span> (became sealed), <span class="greenText">Black Hole</span> (vanished), and <span class="greenText">Purify</span> (no change) pots.<br/>※ Elite or Pick-A-Choice shop → Insert an identified weapon or shield to check for <span class="greenText">Blessing</span>, <span class="greenText">Upgrade</span>, <span class="greenText">Degrade</span> pots.

-Open type pots include <span class="greenText">Heal</span>, <span class="greenText">Zalokleft</span>, and <span class="greenText">Monster</span> pots.<br/>Open them in a hallway or while standing on the stairs in case it's a Monster Pot.<br/>If you find a Heal Pot, always open it 1 time when you're not in danger to check if it's real and usable.
+Open type pots include <span class="greenText">Heal</span>, <span class="greenText">Zalokleft</span>, and <span class="greenText">Monster</span> pots.<br/>Open them in a hallway or while standing on the stairs in case it's a Monster Pot.<br/>If you find a Heal Pot, open it 1 time when you're not in danger to check if it's real and usable.

 If the above steps didn't result in an identified pot, it's best to wait for a shop, or use an Identify Scroll.<br/>If you're doing fine on food, go ahead and insert a banana to check for <span class="greenText">Chocolate Pot</span>.<br/>Another option is to name the pot and throw it at a wall to check for <span class="greenText">4-2-8</span> and <span class="greenText">Sturdy</span> pots,<br/>but it's only recommended to do so if you find 2 or more of the same pot.<br/><span class="greenText">Synthesis Pot</span> can be identified by price.